 - (C) Eight or Fewer Skiers.
-The first round of skiing shall not be contested if there are 8 or fewer skiers in an event and all affected skiers shall qualify for the next round. - (D) Tie Breaking.
+If there are 8 or fewer skiers then a maximum of 5 top scores shall advance to the second round - (D) Tie Breaking.
 A runoff to break a tie shall never be considered a round of competition and scores obtained from tie runoffs shall only be used for the purpose of breaking a tie.
 Runoff scores are not valid for overall scores, WBC Ranking List or a record.